sguox002/leetcode/leetcode-all.md

 greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.

+<<-1153	String Transforms Into Another String    		35.9%	Hard
+idea: one by one we map the char in str1 to str2 char's. the mapping cannot change. you need one unused mapping to transfer the char to non-exist char in str2. kind of greedy, using hashmap.
+->>

+<<-1183	Maximum Number of Ones    		56.1%	Hard
+a mxn 01 matrix, given sidelength we shall let any square of side length has at most Max ones. return the max possible number of 1s.
+greedy: we shall put the maxN 1s in the square top left as much as possible. then tile the square across horizontal and vertical.
+There might be extra on the bottom and right. for each position in the square we calculate the occurences and arrange from high to low.
+->>

+<<-1199	Minimum Time to Build Blocks    		38.0%	Hard
+given a list of block build time needed and split cost time.
+If two workers split at the same time, they split in parallel and the cost is split.
+One worker can only work on one block. initial one worker.
+Return the min time to build the blocks. for example blocktime=[1,2], splitcost=5.
+- this is a tree structure. if the worker decides to do the work, it becomes a leaf node. if it splits, then it becomes the inner node.
+- the inner edge is the split cost and same level can do in parallel and save cost. greedy algorithm (huffman algorithm): build a min heap, take the 2 smallest and add the split cost to the bigger one. let the worker with smallest task to split (the time is the cost+the larger one) for example [1,2,3] cost 5
+   1
+  / \
+ 5   \
+/ \   \
+1  2   3
+we first split 1->2 at cost 5, the worker 1 split again with cost 5, 2+5+5=12
+->>

+<<-1217	Minimum Cost to Move Chips to The Same Position    		71.2%	Easy
+greedy: odd position move to odd position and even position moves to even cost 0. other cost 1. so just merge all odd and all even then decide which to move.
+->>

+<<-1227	Airplane Seat Assignment Probability    		61.8%	Medium
+similar to the last time when all ants drop the plankton. treat all person the same. greedy.
+->>

+<<-1234	Replace the Substring for Balanced String    		34.1%	Medium
+string consists of QWER, string is balanced if each char appears n/4. return the min length substr to replace to equal length any string to make it balanced. count each char's count and minus n/4, only keep >0. find the min window with the same hashmap (>= corresponding count). greedy, hashmap, sliding window
+->>

+<<-1247	Minimum Swaps to Make Strings Equal    		62.2%	Medium
+string s1 and s2 consist of 'x' and 'y' only.
+You can swap s1[i] vs s2[j] so that they are equal. two cases: xx vs yy, xy vs yx. xx vs yy: first x swap vs second y->yx one step xy vs yx: first convert to xx and yy, 2 steps. we shall consider columnwise, same char we don't need worry. x      y y and  x one pair of xy vs yx need 1 operations. nxy, nyx -> min(nxy,nyx) will be paired using 1 operations remaining all xy or yx pattern also need to be paired.
+->>

 <<-1253	Reconstruct a 2-Row Binary Matrix    		41.2%	Medium
 given a 01 matrix 2xn and the row sum and col sum, reconstruct the array. row sum gives number of 1s in each row.